kevinco26/classroom-chat/README.md

     node index.js
 <hr>
-Open a new window in your browser and go to:
+Open a new window in your browser and navigate to:

     localhost:8080

+login with an arbitrary username

 Enjoy !

+For testing purposes:
+Open various windows on your browser and go to localhost:8080 (then login with an arbitrary name) and try to chat from several windows!